RAF Linton-on-Ouse: History

 RAF Linton-on-Ouse opened on 13 May 1937 as a bomber airfield and was the home of No. 4 Group RAF until 1940.
 The base's first commander was Wing Commander A. D. Pryor.

 When the Second World War began, bombers were launched from Linton to drop propaganda leaflets over Germany and the base was eventually used to launch bombing raids on Norway, The Netherlands, Germany, and Italy.
 Linton was one of 11 stations allocated to No. 6 Group, Royal Canadian Air Force during the war.

 In May 1941 the station was bombed by the Luftwaffe resulting in the death of 13 airmen including the station commander, Group Captain Garroway.
 A York Press article refers to the 'mystery' of how Garroway was killed – the station's record books state he was directing firefighting when he met his death, not taking shelter.
 His son, who was also in the RAF, was later killed in action.

 At the end of the war the station was involved with transporting passengers and freight back to the UK.
 After which it became a Fighter Command station operating the Gloster Meteor, Canadair Sabre and Hawker Hunter until it was closed and put under care and maintenance in 1957.

 On 9 September 1957, the base was reopened as the home of No. 1 Flying Training School (FTS) and was responsible for training pilots for both the RAF and the Royal Navy's Fleet Air Arm.

 In October 1975 Headquarters No. 23 Group RAF disbanded at the station.

-In 1981 the BBC filmed episode 5 'Chopped' of the Fighter Pilot series at the base.
-Chief Flying instructor at the time was Squadron Leader John David Lunt (Later Group Captain).
+Between March 1979 and March 1980 the BBC filmed episodes 4, 5 and 6 of the Fighter Pilot series at the base.
+The series aired in 1981.

 In 1985, engineering and supply services were contracted out to private firms.
-The contract for this is currently held by Babcock International.
+The contract for this was held by Babcock International.

+Between 1992 and 1994 the Chief Flying Instructor was Wing Commander Paul McDonald (later Group Captain), author of several books including his memoirs, 'Winged Warriors – The Cold War from the Cockpit' in which he describes his tour at RAF Linton-on-Ouse.
+Following his retirement from regular service, Paul McDonald returned to the station as a Tucano simulator instructor.

+No. 1 Flying Training School was the last RAF Unit to operate the BAC Jet Provost T3A and T5A which were replaced in 1993 by the Short Tucano T1.

 In 1999 the entire NCO married quarter site at Linton Woods were purchased by The Welbeck Estate Group and underwent a major upgrade.

 No. 72(R) Squadron provided Basic Fast Jet Training (BFJT) at Linton-on-Ouse on the Short Tucano T1 before the Squadron's move to RAF Valley in November 2019.

 The Yorkshire Universities Air Squadron relocated to RAF Linton-on-Ouse from RAF Church Fenton in 2014.
 YUAS operated the Grob Tutor T1 aircraft.

 The station also housed a memorial room (limited public opening) which recounts the history of the base and the units which have been associated with it.